jejl/fesh2/README.md

 **Fesh2** uses [curl](http://pycurl.io/docs/latest/index.html) to access files
 on the servers.
 If https is being used
- (e.g. to access the CDDIS repository), then **fesh2** needs to know the location of your `.netrc` and `.urs_cookies` files.
+ (e.g. to access the CDDIS repository), then **fesh2** needs to know the location of your `.netrc` and (optionally) `.urs_cookies` files.
 Curl puts these in the user's home directory by default but they can be placed elsewhere if desired.
-This can be set on the command line or via the NETRC_DIR environment variable (see above ) or in the **fesh2** config file by setting the NetrcDir parameter.
-The command-line overrides the environment variable which overrides the config file.
-If you  don't
+This can be set on the command line or via the NETRC_FILE and COOKIES_FILE environment variables (see above
-    intend to
-  use https then place empty `.netrc` and `.urs_cookies` files in these locations.
+  ) or in the **fesh2** config file by setting the NetrcFile and CookiesFile parameters.

 #### Drudg
 After finding and downloading a new or updated schedule, **Fesh2** can